cjratcliff/ml-compiled/docs/td.rst

 Experience Replay
 '''''''''''''''''''
-Sample events to update the Q-function from a 'replay memory'.
+Sample experiences :math:`(s_t, a_t, r_t, s_{t+1})` to update the Q-function from a 'replay memory' which retains the last N experiences.

-`On-policy learning algorithms <https://ml-compiled.readthedocs.io/en/latest/rl_types_of_algorithms.html#on-policy-learning>`_ learn from events as they experience them.
+Contrast this with `on-policy learning algorithms <https://ml-compiled.readthedocs.io/en/latest/rl_types_of_algorithms.html#on-policy-learning>`_ learn from events as they experience them.
 This can cause two problems:

 1. Most gradient descent algorithms rely on the assumption that updates are identically and independently distributed.
 Learning on-policy can break that assumption since the update at time t influences the state at the next timestep.
 2. Events are forgotten quickly.
 This can be particularly harmful in the case of rare but important events.